earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial06-reproject-vector-data-R.md

 ---
 layout: single
 title: "GIS in R: How to Reproject Vector Data in Different Coordinate Reference Systems (crs) in R"
-excerpt: "In this lesson we cover how to reproject a vector dataset using the spTransform() function in R. "
+excerpt: "In this lesson you learn how to reproject a vector dataset using the spTransform() function in R. "
 authors: ['Leah Wasser']
-modified: '2017-12-08'
+modified: '2018-01-10'
 category: [courses]
 class-lesson: ['class-intro-spatial-r']
 permalink: /courses/earth-analytics/spatial-data-r/reproject-vector-data/